Søren Jochumsen

-Søren Jochumsen (born 1 August 1976) is a retired Danish professional football (soccer) player, who played as a goalkeeper.
+Søren Jochumsen (born 1 August 1976) is a Danish retired professional football (soccer) player, who played as a goalkeeper.
 Despite his lack of height, he is known as one of the most reliable goalkeepers of the league.

 He played for Torsted IF until 1990, where he moved to FC Horsens.
 In 1994, FC Horsens became a part of the superstructure AC Horsens, and Jochumsen moved to the new team, where he has played since.